andrewmenden/xnb/README.md

 ## Building

 This was built with mingw (32-bit), but it should work with any 32-bit compiler.
-Compiling 64-bit is also possible, but xcompress32.dll is 32-bit, so you'd lose compressiong support, and also probably get a crash when loading xompress32.dll.
+Compiling 64-bit is also possible, but xcompress32.dll is 32-bit, so you'd lose compression support, and also probably get a crash when loading xompress32.dll.

 The CMakeLists.txt is included, but includes mingw-specific flags which you can comment out freely.